Down a quiet Kemptown side street is a pub that oozes warmth, welcome and a pretty back yard

-On the walls hang lots of bespoke artwork and the fireplace is adorned with copious foliage, but if you take a closer look you’ll notice that many of these plants are crocheted and not real.
-We asked the barman about this and apparently the owner is a gifted artist who took up knitting plants over lockdown and now makes bespoke ones as well as the smaller ones in the pub which you can buy.
+On the walls hang lots of bespoke artwork and the fireplace is adorned with foliage.
+However if you take a closer look you’ll notice that many of these plants are crocheted and not real.
+We asked the barman about this and apparently the owner is a gifted artist who took up knitting plants over lockdown and now makes bespoke ones as well as the smaller ones which you can buy.
 Check out these creations on the Forever Foliage instagram.

 The food menu offers a really really good variety of options, fish and chips, burgers, pizzas and more, plus loaded fries and other snack options.
 We were only peckish but the thick-cut chips were brilliant and for a little extra they super-sized our portion so it was big enough for 2.

 The pub hosts a weekly quiz on Wednesdays and their socials indicate they are tapped into the local art scene with pop-up events and live music on occasion.